Clifton R. Breckinridge: Clayton Affair

 Breckinridge's political career came into great danger after the election of 1888.
 Arkansas Democrats were found guilty of voting fraud in the election for Arkansas's 2nd congressional district after it was discovered that in Conway County, Arkansas, four masked and armed white men stormed into a predominantly black voting precinct and, at gunpoint, stole the ballot box that contained a large majority of votes for his Republican opponent, John M. Clayton, the brother of former Arkansas Governor and Senator Powell Clayton.
 Under these circumstances, Clayton contested the election and went to Plumerville, Arkansas, to start an investigation on the matter.
 However, on the evening of January 29, 1889, an unknown assailant shot through the window to the room he was staying in at a local boardinghouse and killed him instantly.
 After a congressional investigation, Clayton was declared the winner, thus unseating Breckinridge; however, owing to Clayton's death, the seat was declared vacant.
 Breckinridge was not found guilty in any wrongdoing in the rigged election or in Clayton's assassination and was elected to fill the vacant seat in 1890.

-Work in Congress
+Tenure in Congress

 Breckinridge was reelected to the House of Representatives again in 1890 and 1892.
 He was one of the authors of legislation to repeal the Sherman Silver Purchase Act and adopted the Wilson–Gorman Tariff Act.
 He regained trust after the so-called "Clayton Affair" and was greatly respected as a congressman.
 A featured article in Harper's Weekly described him as "one of the very first men in the House of Representatives."
 During the Panic of 1893-1894, Breckinridge staunchly supported President Grover Cleveland's defense of the gold standard.
 Arkansas farmers, most of whom supported free silver, refused to support the incumbent for reelection and Breckinridge lost the Democratic primary to John S. Little who went on to win the election.